-Finally, a body of grand theories - or what are sometimes called the 'isms' - has long shaped the study of international politics.
+Finally, a body of grand theories - or what are sometimes called the "isms" - has long shaped the study of international politics.
 The most prominent among them are constructivism, liberalism, Marxism, and realism.
-A recent article by several authors of the Teaching, Research, and International Policy (TRIP) surveys nicely summarizes the influence of these families of theory: 'US graduate seminars are littered with readings that advance and critique the various "isms" in IR theory....
-Similarly, introductory IR courses and textbooks for undergraduates are often organized around these paradigms.'
-They add: 'The view of the field as organized largely by paradigm is replicated in the classroom....
-Together, realism and liberalism still comprise more than 40% of introductory IR course content at US universities and colleges today, according to the people who teach those classes' (Maliniak et al., 2011: 441, 444).
+A recent article by several authors of the TRIP surveys nicely summarizes the influence of these families of theory.
+"US graduate seminars," they write, "are littered with readings that advance and critique the various 'isms' in IR theory. . . .
+Similarly, introductory IR courses and textbooks for undergraduates are often organized around these paradigms."
+They add: "The view of the field as organized largely by paradigm is replicated in the classroom. . . .
+Together, realism and liberalism still comprise more than 40% of introductory IR course content at US universities and colleges today, according to the people who teach those classes" (Maliniak et al 2011: 441, 444).
 In short, theory is paramount in the IR world.

-Yet, paradoxically, the amount of serious attention IR scholars in the United States pay to theory is declining and seems likely to drop further in the years ahead.
+Yet paradoxically, the amount of serious attention IR scholars in the United States pay to theory is declining and seems likely to drop further in the years ahead.
 Specifically, the field is moving away from developing or carefully employing theories and instead emphasizing what we call simplistic hypothesis testing.
-Theory usually plays a minor role in this enterprise, with most of the effort devoted to collecting data and testing empirical hypotheses.
+Theory usually plays a minor role in this enterprise, with most of the effort devoted to collecting data and testing empirical hypotheses.2 methodology."
+Recent APSA job postings in IR reveal a strong preference for candidates with methodological expertise and hardly any job postings for theorists.
+The TRIP survey authors suggest that a "strong bias" in favor of quantitative methods "may explain why junior scholars are increasingly trained to use statistics as their primary methodological approach" (Maliniak et al 2011: 439, 453).

 This trend is reflected in the TRIP surveys.
-Although fewer than half of IR scholars primarily employ quantitative methods, 'more articles published in the major journals employ quantitative methods than any other approach.'
-Indeed, 'the percentage of articles using quantitative methods is vastly disproportional to the actual number of scholars who identify statistical techniques as their primary methodology.'
-Recent American
+Although fewer than half of IR scholars primarily employ quantitative methods, "more articles published in the major journals employ quantitative methods than any other approach."
+Indeed, "the percentage of articles using quantitative methods is vastly disproportional to the actual number of scholars who identify statistical techniques as their primary